internetofwater/harvest.geoconnex.us/docs/contributor/README.md

 ## Data Models

-## RDF
+## RDF/JSON-LD
 A working knowledge of RDF concepts, especially in the JSON-LD serialization format, is essential to understanding the System.
+The System's common vocabulary defined in RDF/JSON-LD is essential to the interactions between [Publishers](README.md#persona-publisher) model their data for consumption by [Aggegrators](README.md#persona-aggregator) and advanced [Users](README.md#persona-user) that leverage the System's [Graph Database](#graph-database) directly.

 * [RDF Primer](https://www.w3.org/TR/rdf11-primer/)
 * [RDF Concepts & Abstract Syntax](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)